Sasi-Koramutla/mernstackdeploy/README.md

-# MERN Stack Combined App deployment in Heroku
+# MERN Stack Combined App Deployment on Heroku

 ## Assumptions
 1. You already have an App with Frontend and Backend folders like the below working on your local machine.
     - App
         - Frontend
         - Backend
 2. You have a basic understanding of deploying applications on Heroku

-## Define API
+## Deployment Steps

 1. Go to your App’s Frontend folder in the command line
 2.	npm run build
     -	this will create a build folder in your “Frontend”
     -	copy the contents of the build to your “Backend/public” folder
-3. Go to “App.js” (or server.js, whatever file starts the node) in the root folder of our “Backend”
+3. Go to “App.js” (or server.js, whatever file is your entry point) in the root folder of our “Backend”
     -	Add the below code at the top/where you declare the constants
             ```javascript
             const path = require('path');